Kaz Grala: 2023–present

 On January 17, 2024, Rick Ware Racing announced that Grala will run 25 cup races for the team in 2024, driving the No. 15 Ford Mustang Dark Horse.
 A few days later, Front Row Motorsports announced that Grala would run the 2024 Daytona 500 in the No. 36 Ford Mustang.
 Grala finished twelfth in his Bluegreen Vacations Duel, qualifying him for the Daytona 500.
 He ended up crashing on lap five of the Daytona 500, finishing 38th.
-The very next week at Atlanta he would make his first start for RWR.
+The very next week at Atlanta, he would make his first start for RWR.
 Despite spinning early in the race, he would finish a season best fourteenth place.

 On February 15, 2025, it was announced that Grala would join Legacy Motor Club as the teams reserve and simulator driver.
 Grala also competed part-time for Sam Hunt Racing in 2025, driving the No. 24 Supra in three Xfinity Series races.
 Grala competed for Our Motorsports in their final race at Dover, replacing Kris Wright, who departed the team prior to the event.

 Other racing

 Grala's TA car in victory lane at Road America, July 2, 2022.

 Grala being interviewed in victory lane at Road America on July 2, 2022.

 In 2014, Grala ran in the Continental Tire SportsCar Challenge, where he became the youngest driver ever to compete in an International Motor Sports Association (IMSA) event at the age of fifteen years and one week old.

 In 2016, Grala competed in his first Rolex 24 Hours of Daytona for Change Racing alongside former Rolex 24 winners Spencer Pumpelly and Justin Marks, in addition to race newcomer Corey Lewis; at the age of seventeen, Grala was the youngest driver in the field.

-On July 2, 2022, Grala won the Trans-Am Series TA/GT race at Road America, driving the No. 2 Technique Chassis Steel-It Weaver Racing Dodge Challenger.
+On July 2, 2022, Grala won the Trans-Am Series TA/GT race at Road America, driving the No. 2 Weaver Racing Dodge Challenger.
 This was only Grala's second start in the series and second consecutive pole and track record.
 In the previous race, at Mid-Ohio Sports Car Course, Grala was leading when his car suffered a mechanical failure.

 Personal life

 Grala was born in Boston and grew up in the suburb of Westborough.
 Grala's father Darius is a former sports car racer, competing in the 24 Hours of Daytona three times.
 He is of Polish ancestry.

-He attended high school at Worcester Academy, graduating in 2017.
+Grala attended high school at Worcester Academy, graduating in 2017.
 Grala has been accepted to Georgia Tech to major in engineering, but has deferred his admission to pursue his racing career.

 Grala lives in Mooresville, North Carolina.